yonatan-nyo/TUBES_DATABASE/README.md

 A database management system project for ITB Computer Science - Database course (Semester 4).

+## ⚠️ Important Notice

+**This repository is created for educational purposes to demonstrate database constraint implementation.**

+The migration approach used here (resetting migrations and recreating the database) is **NOT recommended for real-world applications**.
+In production environments, you should:

+- Never drop or reset the database
+- Always create incremental migrations to alter existing data
+- Preserve existing data during schema changes
+- Use proper migration rollback strategies
+- Test migrations thoroughly before applying to production

+This project focuses on learning how to create and manage database constraints, hence the simplified migration workflow.

 ## Features

 - Database schema management with Prisma ORM